microsoft/MixedReality-UXTools-Unreal/README.md

 # Build and Test

 1. After getting latest, switch engine version in the game project to make sure the solution is up to date.
-2. Open solution, select Development Editor configuration, Win64 platform and set MRU_Game as startup project.
+2. Open solution, select Development Editor configuration, Win64 platform and set UXToolsGames as startup project.
 3. Press F5 to build and run the project.
 After no more than 5 minutes the editor should open with one of the example maps loaded.

 ## Troubleshooting